 Contact The Capitaine Law Firm

-Prosecuting attorneys will use all the information gathered during the investigation of the case when determining the method & charges to pursue the defendant.
-Factors such as the value of the property stolen, the nature of the data, and the method in which the data was obtained & used, can all come to fruition in a prosecutor’s mind when seeking a conviction.
+Prosecuting attorneys will use all the information gathered during the investigation of the case when determining the charges to apply to the defendant.
+Factors such as the value of the property stolen, the nature of the data, and the method in which the data was obtained & used can all come to fruition in a prosecutor’s mind when seeking a conviction.
 This can result in number of different charges stemming from one set of actions.

-If you’re in need of a criminal defense lawyer who can defend your rights, effectively represent you in the court of law, that has experience doing so, contact attorney Christian Capitaine immediately by calling our law office at 832-618-7831.
+If you’re in need of a criminal defense lawyer who can defend your rights, effectively represent you in the court of law, contact attorney Christian Capitaine immediately by calling the law office direct at 832-618-7831.